-Appendix 4623: Protocol for RCCI or CPI Investigations Involving Child-on-Child Victimization in Foster Care
+Appendix 4623: Protocol for RCCI Investigations Involving Child-on-Child Victimization in Foster Care

 RCCI notifies the CPS caseworker and supervisor of a report requiring an investigation of a foster home.
-RCCI should indicate whether the report involves allegations that a child has abused or neglected another child.
+RCCI should indicate whether the report involves allegations of child sexual aggression or child-on-child physical abuse.

 CPS staff members follow this protocol when CPS is notified of an RCCI investigation:

-2. The CPS caseworker consults with the supervisor and program director (PD) and follows policy related to notifications to parents and legal parties.
-If the incident involves allegations of sexual contact, the caseworker, supervisor, and PD consult with the program administrator (PA) to determine appropriate next steps.
+- The CPS caseworker consults with the supervisor and program director (PD) and follows policy related to notifications to parents and legal parties.
+If the incident involves allegations of sexual contact, the caseworker, supervisor, and the PD must consult with the program administrator (PA) to determine appropriate next steps.

-3. The caseworker maintains contact with the RCCI investigator to determine the safety of the child and to determine when RCCI will complete its interviews with the child and the caregiver.
+- The caseworker must maintain contact with the RCCI investigator to determine the safety of the child and to determine when RCCI will complete its interviews with the child and the caregiver.

-5. If, after visiting the child, the caseworker believes that a placement change is necessary to ensure the child’s safety, the caseworker consults with the supervisor, PD, and PA.
-If needed, staff members should arrange a consultation with the division administrator of placement.
+- If, after visiting the child, the caseworker believes that a placement change is necessary to ensure the child’s safety, the caseworker must consult with the supervisor, PD, and PA.
+If needed, staff should arrange a consultation with the division administrator of placement.

-6. If the conservatorship (CVS) PA decides to remove the child from the foster home and there are other foster children in the home, the CVS PA contacts the CVS PA for the remaining children to discuss the safety of those children.
+- If the conservatorship (CVS) PA decides to remove the child from the foster home and there are other foster children in the home, the CVS PA must contact the CVS PA for the remaining children to discuss the safety of any other children in the placement.

-7. Once the investigation is complete, the CPS caseworker reviews the details of the investigation to determine whether the child needs any follow-up and files the investigation in the child’s record.
+- Once the investigation is complete, the CPS caseworker must review the details of the investigation for any follow-up needed for the child and file the investigation in the child’s record.

-8. If the investigation involved child sexual aggression, CPS staff members follow procedures outlined in the Child Sexual Aggression Resource Guide.
+- If the investigation involved child sexual aggression, follow procedures outlined in the Child Sexual Aggression Resource Guide.